Stomach fat | Hips | Waist (love handles) | Legs | Male breasts | Arms | Double chin | Body lift | Renuvion® | Operation | Follow-up care | Contact

 Women and men who are otherwise of normal weight can find that fat deposits around the chin are particularly unwanted, especially if they form a double chin.
 This occurs in different variants.
 One is a very discreet, but clearly localisable pad of fat which is particularly noticeable when your face is looking downward.
 This is often hereditary, but can easily be removed with liposuction.
 In these cases it is often a question of using liposuction to achieve a slight firming of the skin, rather than to remove a lot of fat.
 The other variant is the double chin, where the transition from the chin to the neck is indistinct.
 Here, too, the contour of the chin and neck can be restored by liposculpture.

-Treatments for skin lifting are available for various areas of the body.
+Treatments for skin lifting and firming are available for various areas of the body.
 Skin lifts range from selective firming of the abdomen, upper arms, thighs and buttocks to a full body lift.
 The latter involves corrective surgery for the whole body and is normally only necessary following extreme weight loss.

 Liposuction under general or local anaesthetic